rayony/excel-macro/README.md

 - [ ] 5.
 Apply Custom Sorting

 ```
-More codes will be avalaible after data desensitization...
+More codes will be avalaible after data desensitization... -- :neckbeard:GaryTC
 ```